mandolyte/mdtopdf/README.md

 In addition, this package's `Styler` must be used to set the font to match that is configured with the PDF generator.

-A complete working example may be found for Russian in the `cmd` folder nameed `russian.go`.
+A complete working example may be found for Russian in the `cmd` folder named `russian.go`.

 For a full example, run: